MacDue/Mank-Spec/spec/statements.md

 Both of these only apply to one loop at a time so inside a nested loop, a `break` or `continue` will only effect the inner most loop.

+Using these outside of a loop is invalid.

 ### Structural binding statement

 A structural binding statement allows elements or fields to be extracted from pod or tuple